Gontier-Julien/Linux-YAOK/README.md

 - Build with -02
 - PREEMPT enabled by default
 - Multigenerational LRU
-- BBRv2 tcp_congestion_control
-- FUTEX, FUTEX2, WINESYNC patch-set
+- FUTEX, FUTEX2 enabled  by default
 - Latest & improved ZSTD patch-set
 - Follow some Upstream Kernel changes
 - Removed some debug and logging options